alkhimey/LatticeAnimals/Readme.md

 4. Lattice - for example polyiamond (triangle lattice) or polyhex (hexagonal lattice).
 5. Neighbor confections - for example polyknights

+Here is an article with some ideas: [Some problems in counting of lattice animals, polyominoes, polygons and walks / Andrew Daniel Rechnitzer](http://www.math.yorku.ca/~andrew/documents/thesis.pdf)

 ## Unit tests